PlayFab/JavaSDK/README.md

 * PlayFabClientSDK - This version contains only client libraries and is designed for integration with your game client
 * PlayFabServerSDK - Contains server and admin APIs designed to be called from your custom logic server or build process
 * PlayFabSDK - Contains all APIs in one SDK.
+* AndroidStudioExample - Client-only integration of PlayFabSDK into an AndroidStudio example project

 4. Installation & Configuration Instructions: